ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Each entry within `state-triples` uses the syntax of `endorsed-triple-record`.
-When an `endorsed-triple-record` appears within `state-triples` it indicates that the authority named by `measurement-map`/`authorized-by` asserts that the actual state of one or more Claims within the Target Environment, as identified by `environment-map`, have the measurement values in `measurement-map`/`mval`.
+When an `endorsed-triple-record` appears within `state-triples` it indicates that the authority named by `claims-map`/`authorized-by` asserts that the actual state of one or more Claims within the Target Environment, as identified by `environment-map`, have the claim values in `claims-map`/`cval`.

 ECT authority is represented by cryptographic keys.
 Authority is asserted by digitally signing a Claim using the key.
 Hence, Claims are added to the ACS under the authority of a cryptographic key.

 Each Claim is encoded as an ECT.
-The `environment-map` and a key within `measurement-values-map` encode the name of the Claim.
+The `environment-map` and a key within `claim-values-map` encode the name of the Claim.
-The value matching that key within `measurement-values-map` is the actual state of the Claim.
+The value matching that key within `claim-values-map` is the actual state of the Claim.

 This specification does not assign special meanings to any Claim name,